 Manager LDG Instructional Design Team

-Instructional Designer, native Coloradan, aspiring photographer, and learning/tech geek, I have over 11 years of experience working in Higher Education Technology and experience in the education and training fields.
-I enjoy spending time outside gardening, taking photographs and traveling to interesting often overlooked places with my husband and my dog.
+Instructional Designer, native Coloradan, aspiring photographer, and learning/tech geek, I have over 13 years of experience working in Higher Education Technology and experience in the education and training fields.
+I enjoy spending time outside gardening, taking photographs and traveling to interesting often overlooked places with my husband and our rescue dogs.